 The feature explains to contacts that you are driving and will return their text when you arrive at your destination.

 There are some car insurance companies that even give discounts if you enroll in their safe driving programs as an incentive.
-These usually consist of plugging a device into your car that monitors your driving habits, which can include speeding and/or heaving breaking.
+These usually consist of plugging a device into your car that monitors your driving habits, which can include speeding and/or heavy braking.

 If you score well in these programs, you may be eligible for discounts on your car insurance.